avvarusathvika-glitch/smart-glove/README.md

 # smart-glove
 This project presents a Smart Gesture Recognition Glove that detects predefined hand gestures and converts them into text or speech via a mobile application.
 The glove is embedded with motion and flex sensors that track gestures, process them through a microcontroller, and wirelessly transmit the data to a smartphone.
+The mobile app matches the gestures with an inbuilt library and provides instant output in multiple languages.
+This innovative solution aims to bridge communication gaps, enhance inclusivity, and make daily interactions effortless for people with speech or hearing difficulties.